j842/minecraft/README.md

 # drunner-minecraft

 A simple dRunner compatible Minecraft container.
-Based on Kitematic/Minecraft.

 Pauses server on backup/restore.
 All data and configuration in backup.
 Can run multiple servers on a host just by using different ports. :-)

+This is a version 2 dService, so requires the C++ version of dRunner.

 ## Use